CloudLabsAI-Azure/hack-in-a-day-challenges/knowledge-navigator-agent (internal-copilot)/challenge-1.md

 ### Step 2: Create a New Agent

-- On **Copilot Studio**, select **+ Create**, and then select **+ New agent**.

-- On **Start building your agent** page, select **Configure**.

-- Provide the following details:
+1. Open **Microsoft Copilot Studio**.

+1. On the Copilot Studio pane, from left menu select **Create** and then click on **+New Agent** option to create a new agent.

+1. If any error shows up like `There was a problem creating your agent.`, then please click on **Create a blank agent**.

+1. On the overview pane of the agent, click on **edit** inside Details card to edit agent's name and description.

+1. Configure the Copilot details as below:

    - **Name:** `Internal Knowledge Navigator`

-   - **Description:**
-     ```
-     This agent helps employees quickly find Contoso company policies, procedures, and guidelines across all departments including HR, IT, Procurement, Finance, Sales, and Operations.
-It provides accurate answers with document citations from official company documents, guides users through common processes, and can trigger helpful actions like emailing documents or creating support tickets.
+   - **Description:** `This agent helps employees quickly find Contoso company policies, procedures, and guidelines across all departments including HR, IT, Procurement, Finance, Sales, and Operations.
+It provides accurate answers with document citations from official company documents, guides users through common processes, and can trigger helpful actions like emailing documents or creating support tickets.`

-     ```
-   - **Instructions:**
+1. Click on save.

+1. Once done, scroll down and add below **instructions** by clicking on **edit** inside Instruction card.

      ```
      - Respond only to queries related to Contoso internal company policies, procedures, business operations, and department-specific guidelines.
      - Retrieve knowledge from the uploaded Contoso company documents stored in SharePoint, including HR handbooks, IT governance policies, procurement procedures, support policies, sales playbooks, business reports, and operational data.